Loading figure…

 Read twice and referred to the Committee on Environment and Public Works.

-Why: Cosponsoring a bill that supports domestic oil and gas businesses aligns with the stated opposition to climate change measures and promotes fossil fuel development.
+Why: Cosponsoring a bill that supports domestic oil and gas businesses directly aligns with the stated position of opposing climate measures and promoting fossil fuel development.

 Read twice and referred to the Committee on Homeland Security and Governmental Affairs.